On the Efficiency of Energy Markets with Non-Merchant Storage: Market Properties under Common Assumptions on the Final Storage Level

-The total social welfare obtained is equal to $46\euro$ in the first case and $55.5\euro$ in the last case.
+The total social welfare obtained is equal to $46\euro$ in the first and second cases and $55.5\euro$ in the last case.
 So not only the profit of the storage is higher in the last case, but the social welfare is too.
-The second case's social welfare cannot be compared to the other cases since the storage is initially not empty.
 This difference in social welfare is due to the fact that in the last case, the storage system is used in the first hour of the second day instead of the most expensive generator.
 In order to charge the storage, the less expensive generator produces more on the first day.

 In the following, we generalize these results and show that if the final state of energy is forced to be equal to the initial state of energy or not fixed at all, the daily profit of the storage is never negative.
 However, these assumptions on the final storage level will most often give a solution that is not optimal for the storage, nor the social welfare.